 To change the information of Titlebar

-In order to display social icons, you will need to:
+In order to display social icons at the footer, you will need to:

 Enter your social profile URL:

 The theme option allow you to select from 500+ google fonts, You also can change font color, size, align etc..

 To change style of Lightbox